asemt/sectra/README.md

 - _sectra_ itself needs a host key pair to work.
 If no SSH key pair exists in `sectra/host_key`, a new _host key_ pair will be generated automatically by _sectra_ (requires `ssh-keygen` command to be found in `PATH`).
   - **Warning:** The newly created SSH _private_ key will be generated *without* a passphrase.
 So please keep it private or better yet, _delete it directly after it's not needed anymore._

 - Create a subdirectory under the `data` directory which has to match a SSH username that should be allowed to connect to the sectra server.
-Inside the user-sepcific subdirectory, the public SSH key of the user who is allowed to connect has to placed in a file named `id_rsa.pub`.
+Inside the user-sepcific subdirectory, the public SSH keys of the user who is allowed to connect have to be placed in a file named `authorized_keys` in the same format as used by  [OpenSSH](http://www.openssh.com/).
 A file named `payload` in the same user-sepcific subdirectory contains the actually sensitive information which should be transfered (make sure it uses DOS line endings (`:set ff=dos` in Vim)).

 - Example directory structure:

         .
         ├── data
         │   └── username
         │       ├── id_rsa.pub
         │       └── payload
         ├── host_key
         │   ├── id_rsa
         │   └── id_rsa.pub

 #### How to run the _sectra_ server: